agroce/universalmutator/README.md

 comby-aided mutation works even better.
 The key advantage of either approach is that the tool can probably mutate approximately *any* interesting source code you have, and language changes don't force rewriting of the mutation tool.
 To use the comby mode, just make sure comby is installed and add `--comby` when you run `mutate`.

-More information on this project can be found in our 2018 ICSE tool paper: https://agroce.github.io/icse18t.pdf
+More information on this project can be found in a [2024 FSE paper](https://agroce.github.io/fse24.pdf), and in the original [2018 ICSE Tool Paper](https://agroce.github.io/icse18t.pdf).

 A [guest blog post](https://blog.trailofbits.com/2019/01/23/fuzzing-an-api-with-deepstate-part-2/) for Trail of Bits shows how to use the universalmutator to help improve a C/C++ API fuzzing effort using [DeepState](https://github.com/trailofbits/deepstate) and libFuzzer.